PacLII Home | Databases | WorldLII | Search | Feedback

 1. In this Act, unless the contrary intention appears:

-"dccredited certificate" means an electronic record that:
+"accredited certificate" means an electronic record that:

 (a) associates a signature verification device to a person; and

-"addressee", ee", in relation to an electronic record, means a person who is intended by the originator to receive the electronic record, but does not include a person acting as an intermediary with respect to that electronic record;
+"addressee", in relation to an electronic record, means a person who is intended by the originator to receive the electronic record, but does not include a person acting as an intermediary with respect to that electronic record;

 "appropriate law enforcement agency " means:

-(a) the the Public Prosecutor; or
+(a) the Public Prosecutor; or

-(b) tto) ttorney-General; or
+(b) the Attorney-General; or

 "approved form " means a form approved by the Minister for use under this Act;